Freshwater fishing in Victoria includes a wide variety of habitats and climate zones.

 The art of fly fishing is almost synonymous with trout fishing worldwide and many Victorians engage in this artful form of fishing too.

-While specialist hard body cod lures such as stump jumpers are used equally well.
+While specialist hard body cod lures, such as stump jumpers, diving and surface designs are used equally well.
 If not more effectively.

 Carp eat a variety of baits including chicken, dough, bread and corn.
 Heavier tackle is often advisable for this species as they can weigh in many kilos surprisingly often.